 - Roof brackets or toe boards.

-- A rake, broom, and magnetic sweeper for clean-up after the project is done.
+- Rakes, brooms, and magnetic sweepers for clean-up after the project is done.

 - Dumpster or flat-bed truck for tossing and disposing of materials (if you’re doing a large roof replacement).